dsfields/clearcut/README.md

 A formatter is simply an object that implements the interface:

+* `clone()`

+  Make a copy of the formatter instance.
+This is called by the `Logger` class when making child instances.

+  _Returns_

+  A new formatter instance.

 * `format(level, datas)`

   Responsible for turning log data into a single log record.